History

 Key Stage 3 History

-Lessons at Key Stage 3 are compulsory; pupils receive four varied lessons across a fortnight which aim to build pupils’ curiosity and core historical skills.
+Lessons at Key Stage 3 are compulsory; pupils receive a double lesson each week which aims to build their curiosity and historical thinking.
 Pupils delve into the history of the British Isles and beyond and unpack big ideas such as power, religion, politics, and society over a broad time period.
 Pupils will participate in lessons that range from performing a play about the murder of Archbishop Thomas Becket to building their own castles or debating the significance of Harriet Tubman and whether she should be on the $20 bill.
 Laying a strong foundation for GCSE History, embedded within these lessons are the opportunities for pupils to develop the fluency of their written communication, their critical thinking and source analysis skills and learn how to support and explain their arguments using evidence.

 For a full list of our topics studied please see the Topic Overview.